-Starting with Windows VistaHas become quite difficult for users to modify or replace system files of WindowsAnd that because microsoft increased security their placing them under control (ownership) of default system user, named TrustedInstaller.
+Starting with Windows VistaHas become quite difficult for users to modify or replace the system files of WindowscommunityAnd that because Microsoft products increased security their placing them under control (ownership) of system user default, named TrustedInstaller.

 For system files can be modified, users Windows Vista, Windows 7 si Windows 8 need to take control of their (take ownership), This can be done either manually by GUI or Command PromptAs well as through a options from Context Menu, Added by a Registry hack or scripts. reg.

-But sometimes, for various reasons, users may wish to restore control file under TrustedInstallerand manual method, described in this articleIs somewhat complicated and requires some time to be done.
-Another method is much faster, is adding another option in Context Menu, Which can be restored using the files under TrustedInstaller ownership.
+But sometimes, for various reasons, users may wish to restore control over files under TrustedInstallerand manual method, described in this articleIs somewhat complicated and requires some time to be done.
+Another method is much faster, is adding another option in Context Menu, with which the ownership of files under Trusted can be restoredInstallst.

-STEALTH SETTINGS - Add Restore Ownership to TrustedInstaller in Windows Context Menu
+STEALTH SETTINGS - Add Restore Ownership to TrustedInstaller in windows context Menu